-They believe death is an essential element of living, in which they take great care to honour the dead in order to facilitate their transition to the afterlife.
+Unlike Western perspectives on mortality, they believe death is an essential element of living, in they take great care to honour the dead to facilitate their transition to the afterlife.

 Preparing for a funeral is a lengthy process, and the dead bodies remain in their family homes until the time of the funeral.
 During this time, their relatives dress them, feed them, and swat away the flies from their rotting skin.